 - The resigning director has also played the role of the company secretary, then the company has to appoint a company secretary as the office cannot be left vacant for more than six months at any one time.

-- the resignation would affect the authorized signatory of the company, then it has to be duly amended, and all concerned parties such as the bank, vendors, and clients must be notified.
+- The resignation would affect the authorized signatory of the company.
+Then it has to be duly amended.
+All concerned parties such as the bank, vendors, and clients must be notified.

 What are the considerations for the resigning director?

 The resigning director can notify ACRA of his or her resignation.
-However, before such self-notification is lodged the resigning director must ensure that the company has been given proper notification of the resignation and must have reasonable cause to believe that the company will not notify ACRA.
-So a person who has resigned from the office of the director of a company, after waiting for a reasonable time following his notice of resignation to the company, should check the ACRA registers to verify if the company has filed the notification and his or her name is taken off the register.
-If no notification has been lodged and if he or she has reasons to believe that the company has failed to notify or will not notify, then he or she must duly notify ACRA.
+However, before such self-notification is lodged.
+The resigning director must ensure that the company has been given proper notification of the resignation.
+As well as have reasonable cause to believe that the company will not notify ACRA.
+So a person who has resigned from the office of the director of a company.
+After waiting for a reasonable time following his notice of resignation to the company.
+Should check the ACRA registers to verify if the company has filed the notification and his or her name is taken off the register.
+If no notification has been lodged and if he or she has reasons to believe that the company has failed to notify or will not notify.
+Then he or she must duly notify ACRA.

-It must be noted that having resigned as a director of the company, the former director no longer has any authority to lodge any document on behalf of that company.
-Excluding the self-notification, lodging any notification/documents with the ACRA thereafter purporting to be made in the capacity of an officer of the company may be liable and deemed as lodging a false or misleading document with the Registrar.
+It must be noted that having resigned as a director of the company.
+The former director no longer has any authority to lodge any document on behalf of that company.
+Excluding the self-notification, lodging any notification/documents with the ACRA thereafter purporting to be made in the capacity of an officer of the company.
+He/she may be liable and deemed as lodging a false or misleading document with the Registrar.

 What are the consequences of failure to notify?